 If you are a young person, parent or carer, you can contact Children's Social Care to discuss your concerns on the numbers below.

 If you are worried about the immediate exploitation of children and young people, please report it to the police on 999.

 Concerns about a child who may be sexually exploited should be reported to

 Careline (out of office hours) on 01332 786968 or

 Police on 101.

-You can assess the levels of risk of child sexual exploitation using the Derby and Derbyshire CSE Risk Assessment Toolkit
+You can assess the levels of risk of child sexual exploitation using the Derby and Derbyshire CRE Risk Assessment Toolkit